AmbiqAI/heartkit/docs/datasets/index.md

 # :factory: Dataset Factory

-HeartKit provides support for a number of datasets to facilitate training the __heart-monitoring tasks__ such as arrhythmia, segmentation, and denoising.
+HeartKit provides support for a number of datasets to facilitate training the __heart-monitoring tasks__.
 Most of the datasets are readily available and can be downloaded and used for training and evaluation.
 Please make sure to review each dataset's license for terms and limitations.

+## <span class="sk-h2-span">Denoise Datasets</span>

+ECG denoising is the process of removing noise from an ECG signal.
+The following datasets are available for denoising tasks:

+* **[LUDB](./ludb.md)**: Lobachevsky University Electrocardiography database consists of 200 10-second 12-lead records.
+The boundaries and peaks of P, T waves and QRS complexes were manually annotated by cardiologists.
+Each record is annotated with the corresponding diagnosis.

+* **[PTB-XL](./ptbxl.md)**: The PTB-XL is a large publicly available electrocardiography dataset.
+It contains 21837 clinical 12-lead ECGs from 18885 patients of 10 second length.
+The ECGs are sampled at 500 Hz and are annotated by up to two cardiologists.

+* **[Synthetic](./synthetic.md)**: A synthetic dataset generated using PhysioKit.
+The dataset enables the generation of ECG signals with a variety of heart conditions and noise levels.

+---

 ## <span class="sk-h2-span">Segmentation Datasets</span>